Karl-Krauth/KA-infection/README.md

 # KA-infection
+## This README will get significantly modified over the next 24 hours.
+## The code also still needs a bit of refactoring but feel free to have a look around!
 thoughts:
 * The infection problem is actually operating on an undirected graph (despite there being a directed graph between coaches and students) since students can transmit to coaches and vice-versa